Management

 Control Panel

-This incineration method can be operated manually.
+This thermal treatment method can be operated manually.
 If necessary, the top lid opening and closing, ignition, fuel injection, and air blower can be electrically controlled via the control panel.
-Furthermore, the temperature inside the incinerator can be monitored and recorded throughout the incineration process, thereby verifying that no harmful gases, such as dioxins, are released.
+Furthermore, the temperature inside the chamber can be monitored and recorded throughout the thermal treatment process, thereby verifying that no harmful gases, such as dioxins, are released.
 View Image

 ← Back to Home